aws-samples/lambda-refarch-fileprocessing/README.md

 ## Instructions

+**Important:** Because the AWS CloudFormation stack name is used in the name of the S3 bucket, that stack name must only contain lowercase letters.
+Please use lowercase letters when typing the stack name.

 Step 1 – Create an AWS CloudFormation Stack with Template One.

 Step 2 – Update Template One with Template Two (Update Stack).